cdapio/cdap/cdap-docs/integrations/source/index.rst

 drivers.
 They often include drivers to connect to standard databases such as MySQL or PostgreSQL.
 Most tools allow the addition of non-standard JDBC drivers.

-Two business intelligence tools — :ref:`SquirrelSQL <squirrel-integration>` and :ref:`Pentaho Data Integration <pentaho-integration>` — are covered, explaining connecting them to a running CDAP instance and interacting with CDAP Datasets.
+Two business intelligence tools—:ref:`SquirrelSQL <squirrel-integration>` and :ref:`Pentaho Data Integration <pentaho-integration>`—are covered, explaining connecting them to a running CDAP instance and interacting with CDAP Datasets.

 The example :ref:`cdap-bi-guide` includes the use of Pentaho.